-But to get a good idea if you were mis sold an investment, read through the statements below and if you agree with any of them, the financial advice you received could have been poor and you could have been mis sold an investment:
+But to get a good idea if you were mis-sold a financial product, read through the statements below and if you agree with any of them, the financial advice you received could have been poor and you could have been mis sold an investment:

 - My advisor didn’t properly explain the risks